Esri/calcite-design-system/conventions/Internationalization.md

 3. Use the `setUpMessages` util in the component's `componentWillLoad` lifecycle methods.
 This must be awaited on to have an initial set of strings available before rendering.
 4. Use the `connectMessages`/`disconnectMessages` utils in the component's `connectedCallback`/`disconnectedCallback` lifecycle methods.
 This will set up and tear down supporting methods on the component.
 5. Add an appropriate E2E test by using the `t9n` common test helper.
-6. Compound components ( Ex: input-date-picker) that are neither localized nor `t9n` need to forward `intl` props into supporting components.
+6. Compound components ( e.g. input-date-picker) that are neither localized nor `t9n` need to forward `intl` props into supporting components.
    1. Add the `messageOverrides` prop.
    2. Mark `intl` props as optional, and add a deprecation notice pointing to `messageOverrides` as the new solution.
    3. Parse the `messageOverrides` along with `intl` props into supporting components in render method.